-We offer one of the very few journalism courses to be taught within a business school in England, allowing students to benefit from our range of contacts in Leeds with opportunities to meet, research and report on companies, industry news and new business developments.
+Based in the vibrant city of Leeds, students can benefit from our range of contacts with opportunities to meet, research and report on companies, industry news and new business developments.
 Our links with local and national enterprises give our students access to meaningful experiences and opportunities, placements and extra-curricular activity that are valued by national and international employers.
-All of our undergraduate courses have a 100% employability rate (after six months) in the 2016 DLHE Survey.

 Students also benefit from our modern learning environment with specialist facilities to bring learning to life such as our dedicated Media Suite consisting of a TV and Radio Studio, Control Gallery, Newsroom and Editing Suite.